realA10001986/Time-Circuits-Display/README.md

 After WiFi has been switched off due to timer expiration, it can be re-enabled by holding "7" on the keypad for approx. 2 seconds, in which case the timers are restarted (ie WiFi is again switched off after timer expiration).

-Note that if your configured WiFi network was not available when the TCD was trying to connect, it will end up in AP-mode.
+If your configured WiFi network was not available when the TCD was trying to connect, it will end up in AP-mode.
 Holding "7" in that case will trigger another attempt to connect to your WiFi network.

 ## Flash Wear